magao-x/handbook/observers/reduction/sparkles.rst

        We can now use cross-correlation to register each of the sats to the reference image.
 Perform the following steps (order matters)

-       #.
-Apply the unsat-mask to the average unsat (the reference)
+       a.
+Apply the unsat-mask to the average RPS-unsat (the reference)
        #.
 Normalize the result by subtracting the mean and dividing by the variance.
           These operations should be performed only over the masked pixels (i.e. don't include all the 0 pixels).
           Note that this will create a discontinuity at the edge of the mask, necessitating windowing.